Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 [Polly](https://github.com/App-vNext/Polly) library.
 This enables us to use fluent APIs that describe the behavior we want in one central location of our app.
-In the following screenshot we can see that the retry pattern is setup for all service calls made to the concert search service.
+In the following screenshot we can see that the Retry Pattern is setup for all service calls made to the concert search service.

 ```cs